corvette performance modifications

 Reality Check

-We wanted to keep modifications to the C5 stupid and simple so we deferred the head porting and cam re-grinding for the time being.
+We wanted to keep our modifications to the C5 stupid, simple and cheap so we deferred the head porting, cam re-grinding and forced induction for the time being.

 We developed our performance manual for the average late model Corvette owner who is not into street or drag racing but does want to get a lot more of that "WOW" factor into his car.

-There are not many C5 owners (apart from the truly fanatical street racer crowd) who are willing to tear apart a 45 thousand dollar car.
+There are not many C5 owners (apart from the truly fanatical street racer crowd) who are willing to tear apart an expensive car.

-Most of the stories about 700 hp 10 second LS-1's are pure fantasy.
-The tall tales you read about in the Corvette forums and in many of the Corvette web sites represent only a very small fraction of what is actually out there.
+700 hp 10 second LS-1's are far and few between.
+The tall tales you read about in the Corvette forums and in many of the Corvette publications represent only a very small fraction of what is actually out there.

 We don't want to belabor the point but the after market sales statistics for last year are in: